alttch/tpm-km/README.md

 * /usr/local/etc/tpm_km - configuration file

-* It's also strongly recommended to configure UEFI Secure Boot and use grub >= 2.04 (or systemd-boot), as grub below 2.04 doesn't work with TPM and your system can be owned if someone put own kernel or initrd.
+* It's also strongly recommended to configure UEFI Secure Boot and use grub >= 2.04 (or systemd-boot), as grub prior 2.04 doesn't work with TPM and your system can be owned if someone put own kernel or initrd.

 ## Generate key and seal it to TPM